Trimaran: 20th century

 Recreational sailing catamarans and trimarans gained popularity during the 1960s and 1970s.
 Amateur development of the modern sailing trimaran started in 1945 with the efforts of Victor Tchetchet, a Ukrainian émigré to the US, who built two trimarans made of marine plywood, which were about 24 ft long.
 He is credited with coining the term, "trimaran."
 In the 1950s and 60s, Arthur Piver designed and built plywood kit trimarans, which were adopted by other homebuilders, but were heavy and not sea-kindly by modern standards.
 Some of these achieved ocean crossings, nonetheless.
 Other designers followed, including Jim Brown, Ed Horstman, John Marples, Jay Kantola, Chris White, Norman Cross, Derek Kelsall and Richard Newick, thus bringing the trimaran cruiser to new levels of performance and safety.

 Following the homebuilt movement, production models became available.
 Some trimarans in the 19–36 ft are designed as "day-sailers" which can be transported on a road trailer.
 These include the original Farrier – Corsair folding trimarans, such as the F-27 Sport Cruiser – and original John Westell swing-wing folding trimaran (using the same folding system later adopted also on Quorning Dragonfly) and like trimarans.

-Modern western-built trimarans typically do not use Austronesian rigging like tanja or crab claw sails.
-Instead they use a standard Bermuda rig.
-Trimarans are also typically significantly wider.
-In addition, trimaran floats are much more buoyant than those of outrigger canoes to support a large sailplan.
-They contribute to drag when heavily immersed, and their level of immersion indicates when to reef.
-In terms of performance, an objective comparison by Doran (1972) in terms of maximum progress against the wind, maximum speed, and speed downwind concluded that both the traditional double-outrigger vinta of the Philippines and the single-outrigger wa of the Caroline Islands, respectively, are still superior to the modern trimaran.
+20th century western-built trimarans typically did not use Austronesian rigging like tanja or crab claw sails.
+Instead they used a standard Bermuda rig.
+Trimarans were also typically wider.
+In addition, trimaran floats were much more buoyant than those of outrigger canoes, to support a large sailplan.
+This contributed to drag when heavily immersed, and their level of immersion indicates when to reef.
+Doran (1972) claimed that both the traditional double-outrigger vinta of the Philippines and the single-outrigger wa of the Caroline Islands were still faster than the western-style trimaran used at the time.